NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 	<key>UILaunchStoryboardName</key>
 	<string>LaunchScreen</string>
 ```
-This will force all supported launch screens to use the *launch image*. <Comment: Please verify that my changes did not create a technical error.>
+This will force all supported launch screens to use the *launch image*.

 ## Certificates, identifiers & profiles
 Certificates, identifiers and profiles are managed at [https://developer.apple.com/membercenter](https://developer.apple.com/membercenter).